javisabalete/php-docker-compose/README.md

 1. Copy `docker-compose.yml` and `.env` to your php project.

 2. Start containers in the background.
-This command creates containers if don't exist or recreates them if `docker-compose.yml has been modified.
+This command creates containers if don't exist or recreates them if `docker-compose.yml` has been modified.

     ```bash
     docker-compose up -d
     ```

 3. Access your app via [http://localhost/](http://localhost/).
-Access your bd via `phpmyadmin` [http://localhost:8080/](http://localhost:8080/) or connect via port 3306 with any software like `mysql-workbench`.
+Access your bd via `phpmyadmin` [http://localhost:8080/](http://localhost:8080/) or connect via port 3306 with `mysql-workbench` or similar software.

 _Execute `docker-compose help` for more commands_